mmoayyed/mmoayyed.github.io/_posts/2016-06-26-cas-survey-results.md

 1. JWT authentication
 2. Integrated Password Management
 3. Tracking and Geo-profiling authentication requests.
-4. Other registry types of managing CAS tickets and service definitions, such as YAML, Redis, etc.
+4. Other registry types for managing CAS tickets and service definitions, such as YAML, Redis, ZeroMQ, etc.

 # Response